Vanderbilt goes wire-to-wire in Tallahassee and wins second regional in program history, Hahn second medalist at a regional.

 View Tim Cowie's pictures of Vanderbilt's first day at the NCAA Women's Golf Championship on May 20, 2014.

 View Tim Cowie's photos of the final round of the NCAA East Regional in Tallahassee, Fla.

 Photos from the 2013 Mason Rudolph Women's Championship on September 20, 2013.
 Photos by John Russell

-2015-16: Greg Allen, considered one of the outstanding collegiate golf coaches in the NCAA, is in his nine season at the helm of the Vanderbilt women's golf program.
+2015-16: Greg Allen, considered one of the outstanding collegiate golf coaches in the NCAA, is in his ninth season at the helm of the Vanderbilt women's golf program.

 Allen has made an impact in nine seasons - his Commodores have been to nine consecutive NCAA Regionals and advanced to five consecutive NCAA Championships from 2010-2014, a school first.
 During his nine-year tenure at Vanderbilt, he has coached a SEC Player of the Year in Marina Alex, who won two of those awards, a SEC Freshman of the Year in Simin Feng, two first-team All-Americans in Alex and Lauren Stratton, and a NCAA regional champion in Jennifer Hahn.

 His seventh Vanderbilt team in 2013-14 was his most successful to date, winning four tournaments, including the 2014 SEC Championship and the NCAA East Regional, the Commodores' first victories at the events since 2004.
 Simin Feng also won medalist honors at the SEC Championship and the Central District Invitational, while Jennifer Hahn won the NCAA East Regional individual title.
 Additionally, three different Vanderbilt golfers finished in the top five in 2013-14.